georgeselkassouf/stock_data_pipeline/README.md

 # Stock Data Pipeline

 This project fetches daily stock data from an external API, processes it, and updates a Google BigQuery table.
-The pipeline is automated and runs daily at **12:00 AM UTC+2** using GitHub Actions.
+The pipeline is automated and runs daily at **11:30 PM UTC+2** using GitHub Actions.

 ## Features